Content tagged with "Events"

 Bob Lambert then and now

 Most of the revelations about Britain’s political secret police have involved Bob Lambert.
 As an undercover officer in the Special Demonstration Squad, Lambert infiltrated London Greenpeace and co-wrote the leaflet that triggered the McLibel trial – a fact which, like his existence, was kept from the court.
 He had a long-term relationship with Jacqui, fathering a son that he abandoned and had a second serious relationship.
 He went through a prosecution under his false identity.
-He has been named in parliament as the firebomber of a department store whilst in his animal rights activist persona, though he has strenuously denied the charge.
+He has been named in parliament as the person who placed a timed incendiary device in a department store whilst in his animal rights activist persona, though he has strenuously denied the charge.

 He went on to be manager of the SDS, overseeing officers such as Peter Francis who says he was tasked to ‘find dirt’ to discredit Stephen Lawrence’s family, and Jim Boyling who, following in his mentor’s footsteps, had children with a woman he spied on and caused a miscarriage of justice by going to court in his fake identity.